cjripple/DH110-SEM1F/assignment06/README.md

 #### Colors

 I also agreed with participant when he said that the fully-blue search bar was undesirable, so I discarded those design options at the end.
 I liked the user's feedback for the dark mode being too blue.
 I think that's valuable since most users associate "dark mode" with dark grey.
-To try to test his idea, I changed the dark blue to a blue-tinted dark gray and I think it looks nice.
+To try to test his idea, I changed the dark blue to a blue-tinted dark gray and I think it looks very official, clean, and not "too blue".

 <img width="348" alt="Screen Shot of dark grey prototype of website" src="https://user-images.githubusercontent.com/91553088/140902325-c66eda0e-88f1-4801-93e0-1d792b229077.png">